microsoft/botframework-solutions/docs/reference/assistant/deploymentscripts.md

 QnA Maker Azure Search Service | Search index for your QnA Maker knowledgebases.
 [Available regions](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=search)
 Content Moderator | Subscription keys for Content Moderator Cognitive Service.

-### ❓ How do I reduce my Azure costs during development?
+### How do I reduce my Azure costs during development?
 The default `parameters.template.json` file is configured to use all free service tiers to reduce the cost of testing.
 Provide this file in the `-parametersFile` parameter on the `deploy.ps1` script. **Note: There are service limits associated with free tiers (e.g. Azure Search permits only 1 free tier per subscription).
 Free tiers should only be used for development, not for production implementations.**

-### ❓ How do I customize my Azure resources?
+### How do I customize my Azure resource deployment?
 Any of the following parameters in the ARM template can be overridden with your preferred values using the `parameters.template.json` file provided in the `Deployment\Resources` folder:

 | Parameters | Default Value |